If you enjoy running, power to you. Keep on trucking.

 Why You Shouldn’t Run (But Still Do Cardio)

-It’s boring.
-Again, many will disagree here, but there’s a large chunk of folks who consider the act of running a chore and nothing more.
+Many will disagree here, but there’s no doubt a large chunk of folks who consider the act of running a chore and nothing more.
 Can a weight loss or cardio improvement program really be effective and sustainable if you consider your primary activity dull and monotonous?

 The Better Cardio Alternatives to Running

-Any bike can get you started, but those looking to push the limits of their physical ability will want to invest in a true road bike, the aerodynamic efficiencies of which allow for higher speeds over longer periods.
-If you’re on hilly terrain or duelling strong winds, you can get a great workout inside of half an hour.
-If your route is mostly flat, I suggest cycling at a moderate-to-intense pace for an hour or more to reap serious benefits.
+Any bike can get you started, but those looking to push the limits of their physical ability will want to invest in a road or cross bike, the efficiencies of which allow for higher speeds over longer periods.
+If you’re on hilly terrain or duelling strong winds, you can get a great workout inside of half an hour, though many ride for hours on end.
+If your route is mostly flat, make sure you do some out-of-saddle sprints; avoid being stuck in the same position for extended periods of time.

-Cycling will build your quadriceps and hamstrings more effectively than running, especially if incline is incorporated (pedals with clips or straps will boost hamstring involvement).
+Cycling may build leg muscles more effectively than running, especially if incline or artificial resistance is incorporated.
 And if you can’t afford a bike or don’t have any routes near you, go to war on the stationary bike at your gym or try a nearby spinning class, which seem to be everywhere these days.
 I do believe that outdoor cycling offers the most benefits, but anything is better than nothing.
+(If you enjoy what you see on your 10-kilometre run, just wait until you ride for first Century).

 Bonus tip: find a riding buddy to double the fun.

 Stuck indoors during winter?
-Try spin classes, rowing machines, or assault bikes.
+Spin classes, rowing machines, and assault bikes can torture you similarly.

-Swimming.
 Like cycling, aqua sports have a primary resistance other than gravity (in this case, water).
 Again, this spares yours joints.
-And swimming taxes more muscles of the body than cycling, such as your back and shoulders.
-There are pools in every city, most of which are affordable.
-Or find a fitness centre whose membership includes pool access.
+And swimming taxes more muscles of the body than cycling, including your back and shoulders.
+There are pools in every city, typically at recreation centres, most of which are affordable to access.

 Don’t expect swimming to develop much lean mass in the process; it’s too low-impact and endurance-based for hypertrophy.
-But the activity is a full-body conditioning exercise that can increase stamina, enhance breathing technique, and improve shoulder mobility.
+However, it remains a full-body conditioning exercise that can increase stamina, enhance lung capacity and efficiency, and improve shoulder mobility.

-Jump rope.
 Jumping rope is one of my all-time favourite cardio exercises for many reasons.
-First, it’s incredibly cheap—a decent rope can be found for $10 and will last eons.
-Second, it blasts the calves in a way that cycling and swimming don’t.
+First, it’s incredibly cheap—a decent rope can be found for under $15 and if cared for will last eons.
+Second, it can blast the elusive calf muscle in a way that cycling and swimming don’t.
 Third, there are tons of ways to mix it up so workouts are never the same.
-And while it is a gravity-based exercise, the stress on your knees is considerably lower than running, especially if done on a surface softer than pavement.
+And while it is a gravity-based exercise, the stress on your knees is considerably lower than running, especially if done on a surface springier than pavement.

-Circuit training.
-The thing about cardio is that it’s based on your heart rate and your oxygen intake.
-If your heart is pounding and you’re breathing hard, you’re in a cardio zone.
+Cardio is ultimately based on your heart rate.
+If your heart is pounding and you’re breathing hard, you’re in a cardiovascular zone.
 One good way to reach—and, more importantly, sustain—this zone is by incorporating muscle actions across your entire body.

-Circuit training is a series of different exercises, typically four to eight, completed in rapid succession.
-For example, you might perform 20 squats, 10 pushups, 15 dumbbell deadlifts, and 10 bent-over rows, taking only a few seconds to catch your breath between exercises.
-Circuit training can also be structured by time, such as exercising for 45 seconds and resting for 15 seconds for a dozen or more rounds.
+Circuit training consists of performing a series of different exercises, typically four to eight, completed in rapid succession.
+For example, you might perform 20 squats, 10 pushups, 15 dumbbell deadlifts, and 10 bent-over rows, taking only a few seconds to catch your breath between exercises (and then taking a full rest between. rounds).
+Circuit training can also be structured by time, such as exercising for 45 seconds and resting for 15 seconds for a number of stations.

-The key here is that, by utilizing all the muscles in your body, you can perform more overall reps and take shorter rests, thus keeping your heart rate elevated.
+The key of circuit training is that, by utilizing all the muscles in your body, you can perform more overall reps and take shorter rests, thus keeping your heart rate elevated.
+In the example noted above, Squats fatigue your legs, but your chest and triceps can still bang out pushups.
+Then it’s on to back and biceps from the rows, etc.

 HIIT offers an excellent way to improve cardio and muscular conditioning in a short amount of time.
 And, depending on the program (and your nutrition), this type of workout also holds higher potential to build muscle than other forms of cardio.

 The higher impact components of the sport (read: punching) occur in the upper body, and while your feet are constantly moving, it’s through smaller and less dramatic movements than during running.
+This spares lower body joints that could be hit hard by running.
 Boxing is also typically performed on softer surfaces such as mats or the bouncy canvas inside a ring.
+Shadowboxing at home is viable too; just sure you wear hand wraps and gloves whenever punching actual surfaces, including pads and bags.

 This post is not to tell runners to stop running (although I encourage everyone to cross-train).
 It’s to tell people who hate running that there are other ways to improve their cardio.